Smlep/Smlep.github.io/_posts/2018-10-31-spacingChecker.md

 accordingly.

-I could have gone for Python to have a program which would parse a file and try to find how spaces were set around punctuation or maybe the same thing in C or C++ which would be harder to create but would have way better performance.
+I could have gone for Python to have a program which would parse a file and try to find how spaces were set around punctuation, or maybe the same thing in C or C++ which would be harder to create but would have way better performance.
 But I didn't care about the performance, It didn't matter to me if checking a text file would take 0.002 second or only 0.1 second so I did not go for C or C++.